Formal Group Photographs at Weddings

 Because every event is different, the answer is going to vary depending the circumstances of your wedding.
 So, for the sake of discussion, I'll instead give examples and general information to give you some food for thought in planning this portion of the day.

 When the ceremony is taking place at a church, more often than not that will be where we do the group pictures.
 There are exceptions to this though.
 Some churches do not allow photos after the ceremony, though most do permit us to shoot as long as we are expedient (typically about 15-20 minutes).

-For weddings that take place at a venue like Southern Oaks Plantation, this is an easy choice, as they have a dedicated photography room.
+For weddings that take place at a venue like Southern Oaks Plantation in New Orleans, this is an easy choice, as they have a dedicated photography room.
 As soon as the ceremony is finished, the couple, their immediate family, and the wedding party are ushered into this area, which has its own bar and food.
 For particularly large groups, we can move outside and shoot on the front steps of the plantation.